antonylucas/rdbms-metadata-manager/README.md

 # rdbms-metadata-manager
 Service for analyzing database schemas with the objective to automate the report of flaws and possible inconsistencies of differente kinds.
-Initially fully support for `MySQL databases`.
+Initially fully support for `MySQL` and `PostgreSQL` databases.

 ## Overview

 This document describes how to use the `app.py` script to identify and report potential issues in a database schema.
 This script is designed to automate the process of schema analysis and generate reports with recommendations related to:
 * Normalization issues like no referential integrity between data objects
-* Peformance issues related to querying data
+* Peformance issues related to querying data without indexed columns
-* Column data type mismach and lack of precision
+* Column data type mismach and lack of precision related a definied scope

 ## Architecture Proposal